Eric Moulder

 to develop Baroque Bassoons at A=415hz.
 After

-a number of years of research and development we have produced two instruments
+a number of years of research and development we have produced three instruments

 which we are pleased to offer.